Getting around Seoul: bus, subway, bike, taxi

 Subway

-Simply put, you can go for different day trips from Seoul by subway/train.
+For this reason, you can go on different day trips from Seoul by subway/train.

-The standard fare in Seoul starts from 1350 won and an additional fare is added depending on the total distance of the travel.
+The standard fare in Seoul starts at 1350 won, and an additional fare is charged depending on the total distance traveled.

 You can calculate your estimated cost by using the official Subway Seoul website.
-There you will find the map of the whole subway system and by clicking on the station you want to depart from and on your final destination, you will get a time estimate, itinerary, and price.
+There, you will find a map of the whole subway system.
+By clicking on the station you want to depart from and on your final destination, you will get a time estimate, itinerary, and price.

-As you can see, the price of the ticket depends on whether you have a T-Money card or you choose to buy a Single Journey Card from the machines inside the subway station.
+As you can see, the ticket price depends on whether you have a T-Money card or choose to buy a Single Journey Card from the machines inside the subway station.

-You will find vending machines in every subway station and they are easy to use.
+Vending machines are easy to use and are found in every subway station.
 Payment is accepted in cash or by credit/debit card.

-Once you arrive at your destinations, do not forget to insert the used card inside the “used card machine” and you will receive 500won back.
+Once you arrive at your destination, remember to insert the used card into the “used card machine,” and you will receive 500won back.

-If you have a T-Money card, don’t forget to validate it every time you go in and out of the subway.
+If you have a T-Money card, remember to validate it every time you use the subway.

-While the subway might be the fastest means of transportation, it depends a lot on the distance and number of changes.
-Often times subway stations require a relatively long walk to get to the line or to change the line.
+While the subway might be the fastest means of transportation, the distance and number of changes depend a lot on it.
+Often, subway stations require a relatively long walk to get to the line or to change the line.

 The metro system operates from 5:30 AM to midnight.

 Inside each carriage, there is a designated area for elderly people.
-Each line of chairs has a pink one at the end, which is for pregnant women.
+At the end of each line of chairs, there is a pink one for pregnant women.

 Also, certain carriages have a more intense air conditioning system, so you might want to look after the sign on the window.